NethmaDS123/NethmaDS123/README.md

 - 🏫 I'm currently studying **Computer Science** at the University of Westminster, expected to graduate in **July 2025**.
 - 👨‍💻 I have experience building full-stack applications and AI-driven systems through personal and team projects.
 - 🌱 I’m currently working on **PingPals**, an event notification app, leveraging **Spring Boot**, **MongoDB**, and **Flutter**.
-- 🧑‍💻 In my previous role at a startup **Bynery**, I developed complex web applications for client projects.

 ---